 Spring is a time for many things and one of those is the early battle with weeds and the prevention of crabgrass.
 Utah has the perfect climate for Crabgrass to grow and spread throughout the Spring and Summer.
-At Green Castle Lawn Care and Pest Control we offer Utah home owners the peace of mind when dealing with these pesky annoyances and help you keep your lawn healthy and beautiful all year long.
+At Green Castle Lawn Care and Pest Control, we offer Utah home owners the peace of mind when dealing with this pesky annoyance and help you keep your lawn healthy and beautiful all year long.

 What is Crabgrass?

 First off, Crabgrass is actually a weed.
 It’s an annual weed that sprouts in the Spring and Summer and is especially abundant during Utah summers.
-Crabgrass feeds on warm and hot temperatures found in the Wasatch area.
-You’ll recognize Crabgrass by its yellow green color and wide, short leaves.
-Crabgrass usually grows sideways and has a star like shape.
-Crabgrass is especially annoying to Utah home owners as it is a visible eye sore in your otherwise beautiful lawn.
-Crabgrass will die in the winter but can leave dark spots in your lawn.
-Just because the Crabgrass appears to die in the winter, it still leaves seeds that will germinate and sprout again the following Spring.
-Crabgrass can also spread if not prevented with a pre-emergent or treated with a post emergent.
+Crabgrass thrives in warm to hot temperatures found in the Wasatch area.
+You’ll recognize Crabgrass by its yellow-green color and wide, short leaves.
+Crabgrass usually grows sideways and has a star-like shape.
+Crabgrass is especially annoying to Utah home owners as it is a visible eyesore in your otherwise beautiful lawn.
+Crabgrass will die in the winter, but can leave dark spots in your lawn.
+Just because the Crabgrass appears to die in the winter, it still leaves seeds that will germinate and sprout the following Spring.
+Crabgrass can also spread if not prevented with a pre-emergent or treated with a post-emergent.

 What does Crabgrass do to my lawn?

-The biggest problem we get from Utah home owners is crabgrass looks terrible and it can easily spread if not treated quickly.
-Crabgrass can also crowd out the desirable grass underneath it and cause your lawn to have bare spots.
+The biggest problem we get from Utah homeowners is that crabgrass looks terrible, it’s thick leaves are hard, and it can easily spread if not treated quickly.
+Crabgrass can also crowd out desirable grass beneath it, leaving your lawn with bare spots.

 Why is Crabgrass growing in my lawn?